lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 error NoCallsAllowed(address from);
 ```

-_The address `from` is not authorised to use the linked account contract to make external calls, because it has Allowed Calls set._
+_The address `from` is not authorised to use the linked account contract to make external calls, because it has no Allowed Calls set._

 Reverts when the `from` address has no `AllowedCalls` set and cannot interact with any address using the linked [`target`](#target).